jclo/es6lib/_dist/README.md

       |   |_ ...              // The Gulp tasks to build your project,
       |_  test
       |     |_ main.js        // Your Mocha, Chai test file,
+      |_ .eslintignore        // Files to be ignored by ESLint,
       |_ .eslintrc            // A Configuration file for the ESLint linter tool (if you use it),
       |_ .gitignore           // Files that Git must ignore (if you use git),
       |_ .travis.yml          // A configuration file for Travis CI (if you use it),